vectara/create-ui/README.md

 # Create-UI

-Create-UI is the fastest way to generate a functional, [Vectara](https://vectara.com/)-powered sample codebase for a range of user interfaces:
+Create-UI is the fastest way to generate a [Vectara](https://vectara.com/)-powered sample codebase for a range of user interfaces:

-- **Semantic search.** A typical search UI.
+- **Semantic search:** A typical search UI.
-- **Summarized semantic search.** A typical search UI preceded by a summary of the most relevant results.
+- **Summarized semantic search:** A typical search UI preceded by a summary of the most relevant results.
 Perfect for users who want to scan an overview before digging deeper into interesting search results.
-- **Question and answer.** Ideal for users who want to ask an answer and get a concise answer.
+- **Question and answer:** Ideal for users who want to ask an answer and get a concise answer.

 Use this tool to: